Wildlife Tours & Trips in Amazon Rainforest

 Lake Sandoval provides sanctuary for endangered giant river otters and black caimans.
 Canopy walks offer views of blue and yellow macaws, white-throated toucans, and three-toed sloths.
 Tambopata National Reserve harbors red howler monkeys and squirrel monkeys.

-Duration 3 days Destinations Puerto Maldonado, Tambopata National Reserve Age Range up to 99 year olds Operator Bamba Travel From
+Duration 3 days Destinations Puerto Maldonado, Tambopata National Reserve Age Range Ages 10+ Operator Bamba Travel From

 Rich wildlife populates Añangu stream, including caimans and giant river otters.
 Clay licks attract 11 parrot species, while howler monkeys appear from the 35-meter observation tower.
 Mama Cuna trail showcases diverse ecosystems.

-Duration 4 days Destinations Yasuni National Park Age Range 5 to 99 year olds Operated in English, Spanish Operator Responsible Travel South America From
+Duration 4 days Destinations Yasuni National Park Age Range All Ages Welcome Operated in English, Spanish Operator Responsible Travel South America From

 4 days Iquitos Amazon Jungle & Pink Dolphin Watching